 Have you been accused of fraud or embezzling funds in Pennsylvania?
 Such charges can have serious consequences.
-If you are convicted of fraud or embezzlement, you could be fined thousands of dollars or sentenced to several months or even years in jail.
+If you are convicted of fraud or facing embezzlement charges, you could be fined thousands of dollars or sentenced to several months or even years in jail.

 At Mazzoni Karam Petorak & Valvano, our experienced Scranton fraud defense attorneys have successfully handled many cases involving fraud or embezzlement along with similar white collar charges throughout Northeastern Pennsylvania.